material-components/material-components-ios/contributing/releasing.md

 **Do not use GitHub's big green button to merge the approved pull request.** Release are an exception to our normal squash-and-merge procedure.

-#### Hotfixing

-If you need to cut a hotfix release, run the following command instead:

-    scripts/release cut --hotfix

-A hotfix release is like a regular release, but its scope is limited specifically to the fix.
-Hotfix release candidates start from origin/stable rather than origin/develop.

-If the hotfix is to fix a regression or a problematic commit in a recent release, the ideal path forward is to revert that commit using the `git revert <commit-hash>` command and opening a PR with that change to the develop branch.
-After that PR is merged, you should cherry-pick the revert commit into the `release-candidate` branch: `git cherry-pick <commit-hash>`.

-Other than the steps above regarding hotfixing, the entire release process stays the same.

 ### Start internal testing